Association of Research Institutes in Art History

 Careers in Art History Internships

-If you are an undergraduate student currently enrolled at an educational institution in the USA or Canada (or currently on pause from your enrolled coursework), or if you recently graduated (within one year), and you are interested in learning more about how museums work, we encourage you to apply.
-We seek applicants from all backgrounds.
+You are encouraged to apply if you are an undergraduate student currently enrolled at an educational institution in the USA, Canada, or Mexico, or a recent graduate (within one year) and interested in learning more about how museums work.
+We seek applicants from all disciplines, concentrations, and backgrounds, particularly those who have not previously held internships at arts-related institutions.
 You do not need to have prior museum experience to apply.

-Zoom meetings will be held Mondays through Fridays, between 9am and 11am EST. It is expected that participants will attend all or most Zoom calls.
+Zoom meetings will be held Mondays through Fridays for two (2) hours each day .
+It is expected that participants will attend all or most Zoom calls.

 All interns will be assigned a mentor for the duration of their internship.
 At the end of the internship, a career development and résumé-writing workshop will be provided, and all interns will make a brief presentation on a project they completed.